ByMosDev/mosbot-os/docs/docs/openclaw/gateway.md

 ## Troubleshooting

-**Agent Monitor shows no data** The gateway is not connected.
+**Agent Monitor shows no data** The gateway is not connected or pairing is incomplete.
 Check:

 - `OPENCLAW_GATEWAY_URL` is set and correct
 - The gateway is running and accessible
 - `OPENCLAW_GATEWAY_TOKEN` is correct
+- The MosBot device has been approved and pairing is `ready`

+**Pairing wizard cannot connect** Check:

+- `gateway.controlUi.allowedOrigins` includes the gateway origin MosBot is using
+- `OPENCLAW_GATEWAY_URL` matches the actual gateway scheme and host
+- The gateway token is valid

 **Connection timeout** The gateway is unreachable or slow.
 Increase `OPENCLAW_GATEWAY_TIMEOUT_MS` or check network connectivity.